The Short Version of Me

 So I’m stepping out into the light.
 Being broken is not who I am.
 It’s part of who I am, just like being sober is part of who I am now.
 I’m a lot of other things too.
 Things that are good and worthy.
 And you are too.

 I’ve been through a lot in my life.
 A lot of bad and dark and scary.
 But I’ve also been blessed with so much good and I thank God for every bit of it.
-I have a strong and happy marriage that is still deepening after 18 years.
+I have a strong and happy marriage that is still deepening after 19 years.
 I have two really amazing kids.
-I live on a magical farm that is beautiful and fun and more than I deserve.
+I spend my days in a place that is full of books and coffee and good people.
 I have godly women in my life that I call friends.
 I get to go to church every Sunday in a place where people truly and honestly love the Lord and not what you are wearing or the car you are driving.
 I have a spouse who supports and encourages my dreams no matter how crazy they are (and some have been a little crazy… like when we ended up with 500 chickens).
 My gratitude list is long and full.

 Most importantly, I have a Father who has never left me.
 He loved me in spite of my stumbles.
 He loved me when I ignored Him and loved my wine more.
 He loved me.
 That is huge.